Poison ivy: Prognosis

 Typically, the rash from the urushiol oil lasts about five to twelve days, but in extreme cases it can last a month or more.
 A urushiol rash usually develops within a week of exposure and can last 1–4 weeks, depending on severity and treatment.
 In rare cases, urushiol reactions may require hospitalization.

+Immunity

+It is a myth that repeated exposure via skin contact or ingestion to poison ivy will lessen its effects or confer an immunity to it (as a form of Mithridatism.)
+On the contrary, some evidence suggests an individual's immune response to a repeated poison ivy exposure may be more rapid compared to an initial one, forming in hours instead of days.